eflumerf/styleguide/dune-daq-cppguide.md

 ### Goals of the Style Guide [DUNE VERSION]

 [Eliminated.
-It's not that there's anything actively wrong with it, it's just that there's not a lot of concrete info people can use, and shorter documentation is better, all things being equal]
+It's not that there's anything actively wrong with Google's section, it's just that there's not a lot of concrete info people can use, and shorter documentation is better, all things being equal]

 ## C++ Version [GOOGLE VERSION]